BATMAN CAKE RECIPES

 1 tsp. vanilla extract

 Whisk instant vanilla pudding, milk and vanilla until smooth.
 Fold in Cool Whip.
 I placed the prepared frosting in the fridge for about 30 minutes to let it thicken up before I place it into a piping bag to frost the cupcakes.

 Frost as desired.
 Use a Wilton 1M tip when frosting these cupcakes.

 So have you spotted which one you’d most likely do this weekend?
 Enjoy re-creating these batman recipes, and might as well do one on your own!
 Share your batman recipe with us and we’d be more than happy to share it to others as well.

 Play up with the flavors and make red velvet cakes with strawberry fillings, or chocolate layers with mint fondant.
 If you want to make that Batman Recipe you’re aiming for, then make it big and be as creative as you can get!
-Presentation plays a big part but how it tastes like would be the completing factor in making that perfect cake.
+Presentation plays a big part but how it tastes like would be the completing factor in making that perfect happy birthday cake.